jonasheschl/SpellCheckers-Inc/magicians-agency/solution/solution.md

 ## Uploading the template

 This removes the first obstacle from uploading a custom template and exfiltrating the flag that way.
-However, due to an undocumented behaviour `file` will not apply the new magic to a standard json file. json and a few other file types are implemented in a different way in magic and thus ignore the magic database.
+However, due to an undocumented behaviour, `file` will not apply the new magic to a standard json file. json and a few other file types are implemented in a different way in magic and thus ignore the magic database.
 Before players can exfiltrate the flag, they must construct another polyglot.
-This time a json file that can be parsed by PHP while not being detected as json by `file`.
+This time a json file that can be parsed by PHP, while not being detected as json by `file`.

 ```json
 {"num": "\x56","sections":[{"type":"link","tag":"h1","value":"/flag.txt"}]}
 ```

-One such polyglot can be constructed by binary-editing a string in a json in such a way that invalid characters are produced. `file` will now not recognize this as json while PHP is still able to parse the json.
+One such polyglot can be constructed by adding special backslash characters to one of the json strings.
+This will result in `file` not recognizing the file as json but will be stripped by the *sanitization* in PHP.

 ## Getting the flag